ggilligan12/ggilligan12.github.io/hackathons.md

                 <header class="major">
                     <h2>Oxford Hack '17</h2>
                 </header>
-                <p>My team decided it was past time we jumped on the bandwagon of making things that really not need be connected to the internet connected to the internet.
+                <p>Our team connected something to the internet that really didn't need to be connected to the internet.
 Presenting IOTea, an automatic web app controlled loose leaf tea brewing device.</p>
                 <ul class="actions">
                     <li><a href="generic.html" class="button next">IOTea</a></li>
                 </ul>